swcarpentry/shell-novice/reference.md

 operating system
 :   Software that manages interactions between users, hardware, and software [processes](#process).
     Common examples are Linux, macOS, and Windows.

+option
+:   A way to specify an argument or setting to a command-line program.
+    By convention Unix applications use a dash followed by a single letter, such as `-v`, or two dashes followed by a word, such as `--verbose`, while DOS applications use a slash, such as `/V`.
+    Depending on the application, an option may be followed by a single argument, as in `-o /tmp/output.txt`.

 parameter
 :   A variable named in a function's declaration that is used to hold a value passed into the call.